 - Working At Working [MP3]

 - Moving On #3

 - Dog House Blues

 - Midnight Stars and You

 - Frieght Train Boogie

 - Lonesome Highway

-Limited Edition LP of 1000 SOLD OUT
+Limited Edition LP SOLD OUT

 "You won't hear better, clearer, more invigorating old-school guitar and stand-up bass tones anywhere, and Hancock's tenor conveys the party and the heartbreak and the long and lonely road with equally wistful success." —Reax